Samuel-Alexander/rise-of-the-machines/README.md

 ## Project Summary
 This project is motivated by the desire to better understand and implement some of the more common machine learning trading algorithms.
+We will be be experimenting with various supervised and unsupervised learning techniques, and benchmarking the performance of the models against passive ETFs and active mutual funds.

 ## Contributors:
 * Val